stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 OKRs have to start with holding the CEO and leadership team accountable.

-But first, the leaders need to be aligned on the strategy tree.
+But first, your leaders need to be aligned on the strategy tree.

 ## implementing OKRs - start with the strategy tree